The Self-Gamification Club (earlier called Procrastination Breakers’ Club) was introduced in the e-book:

 But you don’t have to design and play alone.
 Sharing Self-Gamification is important, empowering, and (re-)inspiring.

 The Self-Gamification community is three-fold.
-First, there is the Facebook Group just mentioned, while the second you join when enrolling on the online course on Udemy: Motivate Yourself by Turning Your Life Into Fun Games: Practice Self-Gamification, a Unique Self-Help Approach Uniting Anthropology, Kaizen, and Gamification.
-Then, the newest, the third one, finds its place on my Ko-fi page.
+Firstly there is the Facebook Group already mentioned; second is the group you become part of by enrolling on the online course on Udemy: Motivate Yourself by Turning Your Life Into Fun Games: Practice Self-Gamification, a Unique Self-Help Approach Uniting Anthropology, Kaizen, and Gamification; and thirdly there is my Ko-fi page.
 I invite you to join/follow all of them.

 Please note that at the beginning of the book Self-Gamification Happiness Formula: How to Turn Your Life into Fun Games, you can enroll in the course for a further discounted price, compared with the link above.